BytecodeAgency/Coding-Standards/README.md

 * For linting, use ESLint (eslintrc is included in this repository).
 You're encouraged to use modules on top of ESLint like [Prettier](https://prettier.io/)
 * Write your code in ESNext/ES6+, and transpile using Babel to ES5 because Internet Explorer :pensive:
 * Before adding a library, discuss with your superior
+* Put semi-colons on the end of your lines, like you would in C-style languages
 * Don't use anonymous functions (`function test() {}`), write them like this: `const test = () => {}`
 * When using jQuery, write it using `$('selector');` and not using `jQuery('selector');`, except when it gives compatiblity issues
 * Comment your code following the [ESDoc](https://esdoc.org/) notation, it's understood by (almost) every code editor and IDE